-Overall the London office is clearly making strides - work is good and pay is on the up.
-But the way it dealt with lay offs will not be forgotten any time soon.
-It's still got a way to go before it can match the deal on offer at its City competitors.
+Overall the London office is clearly making strides - but it's still got a way to go before it can match the deal on offer at its City competitors.
 A work in progress.

 For more information on Eversheds click here